drollings/Phase3MUD/README.md

 Of particular note was a fusion of AD&D features with a GURPS-like skill system which made character levels more of a visible score than any determination of skill.

+Modern compilers will likely flag  a lot of buffer size errors that were simply not a concern at the time;  8192 byte shared buffers being cleared and flushed were apparently enough for a few dozen user's screenfuls of text and entered commands.

 Crypto support was broken at the time of this snapshot.
 You'd have to be mad to run this online in the same container as anything important